Api579/movie-ticket-webapp/README.md

 # Movie Ticket Booking Web App

 A full-stack web application for browsing movies, selecting showtimes and seats, and booking tickets.
-Built for NTU Module IE4727 (Web Application Design).

 ## Overview